Clic-stack/MoviesApp-FullStack-Project/README.md

 - **Fullstack Development:** integrating frontend (React + Redux + Vite) with backend (Express + Sequelize + PostgreSQL).
 - **API Design & RESTful Practices:** building CRUD endpoints and managing entity relationships.
 - **Database Modeling:** using Sequelize ORM to define models and relationships in PostgreSQL.
-- **Security & Best Practices:** configuring CORS, Helmet, and handling environment variables.
+- **Security & Best Practices:** configuring CORS (for educational and portfolio purposes, CORS is open to all origins.
+This configuration allows public access from any frontend during development and testing.), Helmet, and handling environment variables.
 - **Deployment Skills:** deploying backend on Render and frontend on Vercel/Netlify.
 - **Version Control & Collaboration:** GitHub usage with `.gitignore`, `.env.example`, and bilingual documentation.
 - **UI/UX Design:** building a cinematic interface with React-Bootstrap and Bootswatch.